sdarlington/sdarlington.github.io/content/posts/2023-03-24-how-not-to-be-wrong.md

 Like his previous effort, it’s not a *bad* book but nor is it an essential read.

-[^1]: “Fortunately,” the current government isn’t giving me much opportunity to reluctantly agree with them. [↩︎](#fnr1-16568 "return to article")
+[^1]: “Fortunately,” the current government isn’t giving me much opportunity to reluctantly agree with them.